Douglas Starch Works Explosion

 In the days and months that followed, the community showed resiliency and Douglas Starch Works rebuilt.
 To commemorate the 100th anniversary of this event in 2019, we're remembering the explosion and celebrating the community's strength of rebuilding following difficult times, and we're asking you to join us.

 On Wednesday, May 22, 2019, we will be spreading out across the city to mark in chalk the locations impacted by the explosion.
 Join us in chalking our story and remembering our connections to the past!
-Explore other opportunities to participate at our Community Conversation and Wreath Laying Ceremony.
+Explore other opportunities to participate at our Student Presentations and Wreath Laying Ceremony.

-Sponsored in part by Travel Iowa and Wells Fargo.
+Sponsored in part by Travel Iowa, Wells Fargo, and Silos and Smokestacks National Heritage Area.

 Special thank you to the City of Cedar Rapids, Ingredion, and the local businesses and organizations who have helped tell this story.
 Additional thanks to Ruth Sergel for inspiring this project through her book, See You in the Streets, which was published in our own corridor by the University of Iowa Press.